Simon and Laura: Reception

 "Simon and Laura betrays in its style, method and presentation of sophisticated marital disharmony a diligent admiration for Mr [Noël] Coward's Private Lives", concluded Fred Majdalany in the Daily Mail.
 "When he is just being himself Mr Melville is in much better form.
 Television may be a sitting target, but he gets it well and truly with both barrels."

+Filmink called Finch's performance "a career low".

 Television versions

 Melville's TV satire appeared on Danish television (Simon og Laura) in December 1955, Swedish television (Simon och Laura) in February 1960, and Finnish television (Simon ja Laura) in November 1960.
 Then, almost ten years to the day since its West End premiere, it made it to British TV, via the recently inaugurated channel BBC2, on 19 November 1964.

 The director was Christopher Morahan, the producer Cedric Messina, and the settings were designed by William McCrow.
 Ian Carmichael was this time cast as the middle-aged Simon rather than the ambitious young BBC producer David Prentice, the role he'd previously played both on stage and film.
 David was played instead by Richard Briers, with Moira Lister as Laura.

 Melville, who appeared in person to introduce the play, made various changes to his original script, including a self-reflexive rewrite for Simon's initial objections to working on TV: "Television?
 You call that a wonderful job?
 Three weeks' rehearsal, not enough money to cover your bus fares out to Lime Grove, technical breakdown in your one big scene, and no repeat performance?
 No, thank you."
 For BBC2 this became: "Television?
 You call that a wonderful job?
-Three weeks’ rehearsal in a draughty drill hall, technical breakdown in your one big scene, and then your play goes out on BBC2?
+Three weeks' rehearsal in a draughty drill hall, technical breakdown in your one big scene, and then your play goes out on BBC2?
 No, thank you."

 Noting this, The Stage reported that "The script, with its lemon and sugar contrasts and archly sophisticated laughs, had been brought up to date with contemporary references and fitted happily into its new medium."
 It was repeated on 6 March 1966 but has not been seen since.